🐴 Horse 3.0: as many windows as you like, one shared sidebar.See what’s new →

 Two patterns to notice:

 1. Most ADHD experiences are amplified, not removed, in AuDHD.
-AuDHD isn't ADHD plus a separate autism layer; it's ADHD where every event also gets routed through the autistic processing system, which is slower, deeper, and more sensitive.
+AuDHD isn’t ADHD plus a separate autism layer bolted on; it’s ADHD where every event also gets routed through the autistic processing system, which is slower, deeper, and more sensitive.

 2. The difference is in the recovery cost.
 ADHD adults bounce.
 AuDHD adults pay.
 The pure ADHD brain often recovers from chaos with rest.
 The AuDHD brain processes the chaos first, in detail, and then needs rest after.